 Summary

-Klinefelter syndrome (KS) is a condition that occurs in men who have an extra X chromosome.
-The syndrome can affect different stages of physical, language, and social development.
+Klinefelter syndrome (KS) is a genetic condition that happens when a male is born with an extra copy of the X chromosome.
+KS can affect different stages of physical, language, and social development.
+It also usually causes infertility.

-The most common symptom is infertility.
-Boys may be taller than other boys their age, with more fat around the belly.
-After puberty, KS boys may have:
+Boys with KS may be taller than other boys their age, with more fat around the belly.
+After puberty, they may have:

 - Smaller testes and penis